Wolfgang Amadeus Mozart: Family and childhood

-Wolfgang's father, Leopold Mozart, a native of Augsburg, then an Imperial Free City in the Holy Roman Empire, was a minor composer and an experienced teacher.
+Leopold Mozart, a native of Augsburg, then an Imperial Free City in the Holy Roman Empire, was a minor composer and an experienced teacher.
 In 1743, he was appointed as the fourth violinist in the musical establishment of Count Leopold Anton von Firmian, the ruling Prince-Archbishop of Salzburg.
 Four years later, he married Anna Maria in Salzburg.
 Leopold became the orchestra's deputy Kapellmeister in 1763.
-During the year of his son's birth, Leopold published a violin textbook, Versuch einer gründlichen Violinschule, which achieved success.
+During the year of his son's birth, Leopold published a successful violin textbook, Versuch einer gründlichen Violinschule.

 When Nannerl was seven, she began keyboard lessons with her father, while her three-year-old brother looked on.
 Years later, after her brother's death, she reminisced:

 He often spent much time at the clavier, picking out thirds, which he was ever striking, and his pleasure showed that it sounded good. ...
 In the fourth year of his age his father, for a game as it were, began to teach him a few minuets and pieces at the clavier. ...
 He could play it faultlessly and with the greatest delicacy, and keeping exactly in time. ...
 At the age of five, he was already composing little pieces, which he played to his father who wrote them down.